LuckyHyena/DnD/tomb_of_annihilation/player_notes/dramatis_personae.md

 An ancient organization of druids, rangers, and others who oppose threats to the natural world, and help the innocent survive the many perils of the wild.
 The Emerald Enclave does have members who patrol the deep Chultan jungles, but almost all Enclave members [operate in isolation](https://dnd.wizards.com/dungeons-and-dragons/story/faction/emeraldenclave), and Chult is far too large for any single individual to ever master.

 > ## Danbul Thistletop
-> The lightfoot halfling Danbul Thistletop is an _Autumn Reaver_ in the Emerald Enclave, and he's members' point of contact in Port Nyanzaru and the Bay of Chult.
-The _beastmaster_ ranger has an affinity for all the dinosaurs of Chult, and Danbul can usually be found at or summoned to the [Tiryki anchorage](Port_Nyanzaru.md#tiryki-anchorage) within a few days.
+> The lightfoot halfling Danbul Thistletop is an Autumn Reaver in the Emerald Enclave, and he's members' point of contact in Port Nyanzaru and the Bay of Chult.
+The Beastmaster Ranger has an affinity for all the dinosaurs of Chult, and Danbul can usually be found at or summoned to the [Tiryki anchorage](Port_Nyanzaru.md#tiryki-anchorage) within a few days.
 He's an utterly ruthless [gamer](Port_Nyanzaru_activities.md#gaming) and dinosaur racer.
 >
 > ![Danbul Thistletop](images/characters/danbul-thistletop.png)

 # The Order of the Gauntlet
-Paladins and clerics of the deities Tyr, Helm, and Torm recently established the Order of the Gauntlet in order to better fight the evils of Faerûn.
+Paladins and clerics of the deities Tyr, Helm, and Torm recently established the Order of the Gauntlet in order to better [fight the evils of Faerûn](https://dnd.wizards.com/dungeons-and-dragons/story/faction/ordergauntlet).
 In Chult, the foreign Order established **Camp Righteous** deep in the jungle in order to fight the undead menace there and provide assistance to travellers.
 As the undead became more aggressive in the past few years Camp Righteous was overrun.
-Undeterred, the Order has established **Camp Vengeance** even deeper in the interior, where they [continue their efforts](https://dnd.wizards.com/dungeons-and-dragons/story/faction/ordergauntlet) to purge the undead from the jungle.
+Undeterred, the Order has established **Camp Vengeance** even deeper in the interior, where they continue their efforts to purge the undead from the jungle.

 > ## Malexus
-> A tiefling bard of _valor_ named Malexus is the Order's agent in Port Nyanzaru itself, outside of Camp Vengeance.
-Malexus's status as a _White Hawk_ in the Order of the Gauntlet is only a semi-open secret, which allows him to more easily keep an eye on the merchants, clerics, and mages that keep Camp Vengeance supplied, all while listening for information that might be useful to the Order in the streets of the international city.
+> A tiefling bard of valor named Malexus is the Order's agent in Port Nyanzaru itself, outside of Camp Vengeance.
+Malexus's status as a White Hawk in the Order of the Gauntlet is only a semi-open secret, which allows him to more easily keep an eye on the merchants, clerics, and mages that keep Camp Vengeance supplied, all while listening for information that might be useful to the Order in the streets of the international city.
 Most days Malexus can be found alongside his beloved dimetrodon [performing](Port_Nyanzaru_activities.md#port-nyanzaru-street-performers) in Port Nyanzaru for a carefully-placed crowd, often in the Grand Souk, or one of the many Port Nyanzaru taverns where business deals are negotiated.
 >
 > ![Malexus](images/characters/malexus.png)

 > ## Vindicator Niles Breakbone
 > The current commander of Camp Vengeance is a young and untested [Chondathan](https://forgottenrealms.fandom.com/wiki/Chondathan) noble named Niles Breakbone.
-He's a _Oath of Devotion_ paladin of [Tyr](https://forgottenrealms.fandom.com/wiki/Tyr), and a newly-minted _Vindicator_ of the Order of the Gauntlet, who has come to Chult with a vague dream of proving himself by somehow miraculasly finding a solution to Chult's century-old undead pestilence.
-The Silverymoon [bloodhawk](https://5thsrd.org/gamemaster_rules/monsters/blood_hawk/) depicted in his portrait died shortly after Vindicator Breakbone entered the jungle, and since arriving at camp Niles has been struggling to teach falconry to a baby pteradon.
+He's an Oath of Devotion Paladin of [Tyr](https://forgottenrealms.fandom.com/wiki/Tyr), and a newly-minted Vindicator of the Order of the Gauntlet, who has come to Chult with a vague dream of proving himself by somehow miraculasly finding a solution to Chult's century-old undead pestilence.
+The Silverymoon [bloodhawk](https://5thsrd.org/gamemaster_rules/monsters/blood_hawk/) depicted in his portrait died shortly after Breakbone entered the jungle, and since arriving at the camp Niles has been struggling to teach falconry to a baby pteradon.
 >
 > ![Niles Breakbone](images/characters/lord-mayer-olin-keetes.jpg)